 Kerala is an easy holiday destination because there is so much less hassle and bustle.
 It is also culturally and geographically varied despite its small size.
-From the coast to the mountains is less than 100 miles and yet during that period you can encounter beach, backwater river system, farmland, lowland plantations, mountain jungle and Teagarden.
-A four hour drive can take you from the beach at sealevel up to 5000 feet above the clouds and mists.
+From the coast to the mountains is less than 100 miles and yet during that period you can encounter beaches, backwater river system, farmland, lowland plantations, mountain jungle and Teagarden.
+A four-hour drive can take you from the beach at Sealevel up to 5000 feet above the clouds and mists.
 Therefore, getting around on your holiday is easy and very possible.

 The climate of Kerala also makes this a good holiday destination.
-Throughout the year the Arabian sea brings water up to the mountains and even during the dry period there can still be rainfall.
-If you travel east into Tamil Nadu you can immediately see what a benefit this is is the state of Tamil Nadu is dry and baking the hot for much of the year and travelling through it can be an uncomfortable experience.
-Kerala, in its stead, is plentifully and wonderfully verdant and green and even on its driest and dustiest day’s looks vibrant and alive.
+Throughout the year the Arabian Sea brings water up to the mountains and even during the dry period, there can still be rainfall.
+If you travel east into Tamil Nadu you can immediately see what a benefit this is the state of Tamil Nadu is dry and baking hot for much of the year and travelling through it can be an uncomfortable experience.
+Kerala, in its stead, is plentifully and wonderfully verdant and green and even on its driest and dustiest day looks vibrant and alive.

 TRAVELLING AROUND KERALA